fmhofmann/SHME/README.md

 Note that there will be soon a paper on the performance of the toolbox presented here.

-Also note that a function for axes-related snowpatch hollow metrics extraction which relies on user-defined focus points will be available soon.

 ## Installation

 `TopoShieldCalc` is available from GitHub, so you can use the following code to get the current *released version*: